-Section 5 presents data on the future, planned meetings of international organizations listed in the Yearbook of International Organizations (see page 10, the description of meetings counted under the heading "A").
-For obvious reasons, the data in this section should be treated as indicative only.
+In previous editions Section 5 presented data on the future, planned meetings of international organizations listed in the Yearbook of International Organizations.
+This section is no longer included, as the usefulness of such provisional data proved questionable.

 What meetings are counted in this report?